 On May 15, 2024, Noah Bush went missing after he entered a restricted construction site alongside the two boys.
 The following day, his body was discovered in a borrow pit filled with water, a type of excavation used for extracting construction materials.

 Initially deemed an accident, the case took a shift when the older boy confessed to luring Noah to the pit, pushing him into the water, and holding him underwater until he drowned.
 The 11-year-old has remained unidentified publicly due to his age.
 He was accused of involuntary manslaughter, simple battery, concealing a death, and criminal trespass.
-On August 22, 2024, he was given the maximum punishment for a minor in Georgia, two years in a detention center.
+He was given the maximum punishment for a minor in Georgia, two years in a detention center.

-The younger boy, who assisted in hiding Noah’s death, was sentenced on July 12, 2024, in Wayne County Juvenile Court.
+The younger boy, who assisted in hiding Noah’s death, was sentenced in Wayne County Juvenile Court.
 He too was given a two-year detention sentence.

 The family’s attorney, Francys Johnson expressed, “This 11-year-old admitted under oath that he led Noah Bush to the clay pits, pushed him into the water, and ultimately held his head under until he drowned.”